enyac-group/Elana/README.md

 ![ELANA Logo](misc/elana.png)

 A lightweight, academic-friendly profiler for analyzing **model size**, **prefilling latency (TTFT)**, **generation latency (TPOT)**, and **end-to-end latency (TTLT)** of Large Language Models on mult-GPU and edge GPU plaforms.
-ELLA provides a simple command-line interface and optional **energy consumption logging**, making it ideal for research on efficient LLM.
+ELANA provides a simple command-line interface and optional **energy consumption logging**, making it ideal for research on efficient LLM.

 ---